oracc/oracc2/bin/bx/README.txt

 Output to XML with -x or HTML with -d (div only) or -h (full html file).

+bx refuses to write to an existing file unless -O (overwrite) is given before -[dhx].

 Uses popen to pipe through xsltproc bib-HTML.xsl).

 Arg -p [PROJECT] is passed to xsltproc; arg -d is implemented as arg